 Embarking on a technology integration plan or beginning a technology pilot can be daunting.
 However, mapping out a clear path, being flexible, and communicating the stakeholders can help that plan be successful.

-With the influx of new technology and increased connectivity, focused strategic planning is more important than ever to ensure digital learning opportunities for all students and educators.
+Supporting states and school districts in successful digital learning implementation With the influx of new technology and increased connectivity, focused strategic planning is more important than ever to ensure digital learning opportunities for all students and educators.

 This week I am hosting some guest bloggers.
 This is a guest post from Adam Schoenbart.
 Students must create.
 That’s my big epiphany this year.
 Learning is better, more fun, and more memorable when you make something that lasts.